btcpayserver/btcpayserver-doc/docs/UseCase.md

 ## Cryptocurrency Exchanges

-The [number of merchants](https://directory.btcpayserver.org) using BTCPay Server grows each day, and cryptocurrency exchanges could benefit from it by developing integration with BTCPay and allow instant conversion of cryptocurrency payments into local fiat currencies.
+The [number of merchants](https://directory.btcpayserver.org) using BTCPay Server grows each day, and cryptocurrency exchanges could benefit from it by developing integration with BTCPay Server and allow instant conversion of cryptocurrency payments into local fiat currencies.

 Being an open-sourced project, BTCPay Server doesn't have the power to impose anything on exchanges, meaning that any of them could build on top of it, regardless of their size or the country they operate.

 ## Hosting Providers

-Hosting providers can (and some already did) create easy 1-click BTCPay deployment solutions for their customers.
-With the growing interest in BTCPay Server, hosting companies can tap into this source of new customers and make money by hosting easily-deployable BTCPay instances for merchants.
+Hosting providers can (and some already did) create easy 1-click BTCPay Server deployment solutions for their customers.
+With the growing interest in BTCPay Server, hosting companies can tap into this source of new customers and make money by hosting easily-deployable BTCPay Server instances for merchants.

 ## Developers